scala/scala3/docs/docs/reference/changed-features/operators.md

 s1 * s2             // OK
 s1.*(s2)            // also OK, but unusual
 ```
-Infix operations involving alphanumeric operators that do not carry @infix annotations are deprecated.
+Infix operations involving alphanumeric operators are deprecated, unless
+one of the following conditions holds:

+ - the operator definition carries an `@infix` annotation, or
+ - the operator was compiled with Scala 2, or
+ - the operator is followed by an opening brace.

+An alphanumeric operator is an operator consisting entirely of letters, digits, the `$` and `_` characters, or
+any unicode character `c` for which `java.lang.Character.isIdentifierPart(c)` returns `true`.

 Infix operations involving symbolic operators are always allowed, so `@infix` is redundant for methods with symbolic names.
-Infix operations are also allowed
-if an alphanumeric operator name is given in backticks (as in the third call of `difference` above).

 The @infix annotation can also be given to a type:
 ```